-The following are certain highlights of our full year 2016 outlook that impact our business fundamentals described above.
+The following are certain highlights of our full year 2016 and 2017 outlook that impact our business fundamentals described above.

-- We expect that our full year 2016 site rental revenue growth will benefit from similar levels of tenant additions as in 2015, as large wireless carriers upgrade and enhance their networks, partially offset by anticipated non-renewals of tenant leases primarily resulting from our customers' decommissioning of the Acquired Networks. - We expect capital expenditures for 2016 to equal or exceed 2015 levels.
-We also expect sustaining capital expenditures to be approximately 2% of net revenues for full year 2016.
+- We expect that our full year 2016 and 2017 site rental revenue growth will benefit from a healthy environment for tenant additions, as large wireless carriers upgrade and enhance their networks to meet the increasing need for wireless connectivity, partially offset by anticipated nonrenewals of tenant leases primarily resulting from our customers' decommissioning of the Acquired Networks. - We expect capital expenditures for 2016 and 2017 to equal or exceed levels from the respective preceding year.
+We also expect sustaining capital expenditures to be approximately 2% of net revenues for both full year 2016 and full year 2017.

-Consolidated Results of Operations
+Results of Operations